Updated June 18, 2020

 Colorado salon services are open with restrictions as of May 1.

 Salons in some counties were able to reopen as of May 11th with restrictions in place.
+Hair and nail salons are now open, but esthetic service salons are to remain closed.

 Georgia salons reopened as of April 24th.
 Read the guidelines put in place by the Board of Cosmetology: